Justin Thomas Profile

 Thomas impressed on the course from an early age establishing himself as something of a golfing prodigy when he became the third-youngest player to make the cut on the PGA Tour at the 2009 Wyndham Championship.
 He was just 16-years-old at the time and wouldn't turn professional for another four years.

-The third-generation golfer claimed the world number one ranking for the first time in 2018, holding the position for four weeks.
+The third-generation golfer claimed the World No. 1 ranking for the first time in 2018, holding the position for four weeks.
 In August 2020 he would again reach that summit after winning the World Golf Championship-FedEx St. Jude Invitational at TPC Southwind.

-In Major Championships, Thomas has recorded just the one success and has perhaps been a little disappointed by his inability to contend on a regular basis.
+In Major Championships, Thomas has recorded two successes in the PGA Championship.
+He has perhaps been a little disappointed by his inability to contend on a regular basis, but with the second win in 2022 he will hope to herald a change in that regard.

 Thomas has represented the United States in both the Ryder Cup and the Presidents Cup.